sniper-panda/ds-algo-java/README.md

 🌱 A lifelong learner, with a voracity to read.

-📫 Trying to put out Short and Concise solutions to Data Structures and Algorithmic Challenges which can be easily understood, emphasising more than being shorter in length of code.
+📫 Trying to put out Short and Concise solutions to Data Structures and Algorithmic Challenges emphasising more onto be easily understood, than being shorter in length of code.